0cjs/8bitdev/src/pmon/pmon.md

     by printing CR NL where CR would normally be used.
 (XXX Also handle backspace differently?)

 - `?`: Calculate/display a word value.
-On execution this prints the current remembered value in hex, decimal, as a pair of ASCII characters and as a pair of screen codes on systems with text video displays.
-Parameters:
+On execution this prints a newline followed by `=`, the current remembered value in hex, in decimal, as a pair of ASCII characters and as a pair of screen codes on systems with text video displays.
+(As a special case, this command's user typing is left on the terminal so she can see what operations she performed.)
+All the following parameters operate immediately, rather than waiting for an Enter/Return to signal command execution/termination.
   - `v0000`: set the current remembered value to the given parameter value.
-  - Binary operations on remembered value and parameter value, setting remembered value to the result: `p0000` unsigned add ("plus"); `m0000` unsigned subtract ("minus"); `a0000` AND; `o0000` OR; `x0000` exclusive OR ("XOR"); `<F` shift left 0 to 15 bits; `>F` arithmetic shift right 0-15 bits.
-(XXX Add 8- and 16-bit rotates?)
+  - Binary operations on remembered value and parameter value, setting the remembered value to the result:
+    - `+0000`, `p0000`: unsigned add ("plus")
+    - `-0000`, `m0000`:  unsigned subtract ("minus")
+    - `a0000`: logical AND
+    - `o0000`: logical OR
+    - `x0000`: logical exclusive OR ("XOR")
+    - `<F`: shift left 0 to 15 bits
+    - `>F`: arithmetic shift right 0-15 bits
+    - XXX Add 8- and 16-bit rotates?
-  - `wA`: write the remmebered value to user variable _A._
+  - `wA`: write the remembered value to user variable _A._

 - `/`: Set/display user variables.
 Parameters `a` through `z` represent each user variable.
 (XXX figure out the details of this.
 Probably all